 According to some legends, there was once around 40 churches on this tiny peninsula, and today barely 23 remain.
 The small town is a museum city, and with each church or ruin, it is possible to go inside and visit.
 Consider buying a package deal if you have the time and the interest to visit each one.
 We were perfectly content to check out each of the churches from the outside.

-Of importance and located in the center of the town, is the Church of Christ Pantokrator whose outer façade is unlike any I have ever seen before.
+Though there aren’t many things to do in Old Nessebar, of importance here and located in the center of the town, is the Church of Christ Pantokrator whose outer façade is unlike any I have ever seen before.
 With a row of blind arches built with alternating bricks and stones, this was typical during the 13th and 14th centuries and is quite a common theme here.
 You’ll also perhaps notice the decorative red brick motifs in the shape of a swastika, predating anything having to do with Nazism by several millennia!
 It is simply the symbol of an ancient sun cult.

 Of all the ruins, the Hagia Sophia Church is perhaps the most impressive with its brick arched columns which dates back to the 5th century.
 During the Middle Ages it was used as a cathedral, later looted by the Venetians and many religious relics were taken and eventually the basilica was abandoned in the 18th century.
 Today, many tourists gather round here for the shops that surround it and for a few selfies.